-From time to time, depending on student interest and instructor availability, the department will offer courses in German, Latin, Greek, and/or American Sign Language (at the 101-102 level only).
+From time to time, depending on student interest and instructor availability, the department will offer courses in German, Italian, Latin, Greek, and/or American Sign Language (at the 101-102 level only).

-101-102.
+- 101-102.
 Elementary I-II (6) An introduction to grammar, oral and written exercises; suitable readings.
 Grading: A, B, C, NC (No Credit).
 A student receiving an NC must retake the course and in this event the grading system is A, B, C, D, F, but a student must still earn a C- or higher to move on to the next level course.
 201-202.
+Intermediate I-II (6) Review of grammar: reading of prose of moderate - 201-202.
 Intermediate I-II (6) Review of grammar; reading of prose of moderate difficulty; oral and written work.
-Prerequisites: 101-102 or their equivalents.
-205. Readings (1-3) A course devoted to topics of interest to students and faculty.
-Prerequisites: 101-102 or their equivalents.

-381. Selected Studies (3) A course devoted to topics of interest to students and faculty.
+Prerequisites: 101-102 or their equivalents. - 205.
+Readings (1-3) A course devoted to topics of interest to students and faculty.
+Prerequisites: 101-102 or their equivalents. - 381.
+Selected Studies (3) A course devoted to topics of interest to students and faculty.
 Prerequisites: 201-202 or their equivalents.
-Course taught in the language.
+Course taught in the language. - 401-402.

-401-402.
 Independent Study (credit to be assigned) Individual research on a particular aspect of the language or literature.
 Prerequisites: 201-202 or their equivalents.
 Course taught in the language.